Virgin Voyages: History

 At time of establishment, Virgin announced the new cruise line's fleet would consist of two ships and its headquarters would be based in the Miami/Fort Lauderdale area.
 In July 2015, the Miami-Dade County Commission granted Virgin Voyages approval to berth at PortMiami, and the company's first contract for three cruise ships was finalized on October 18, 2016, the same day that Virgin Cruises rebranded as Virgin Voyages, in an effort to strengthen its marketing aimed at the younger demographic and new cruisers.

 In February 2018, Virgin Voyages debuted its headquarters in Plantation, Florida.
 In November 2018, Virgin Voyages expanded its commitment to Miami by announcing it would build Terminal V, a new 100,000 square-foot terminal at PortMiami estimated at US$150 million, with a scheduled completion in November 2021, and also sail the cruise line's first two vessels from Miami through 2022.
 In February 2019, Virgin Voyages announced it would design a new private destination called The Beach Club, located on the Bahamian island of Bimini.
 The resort would be developed in partnership with Genting Group's Resorts World Bimini and would feature a variety of local cuisine offerings and scheduled activities for guests.
-In September 2019, Virgin Voyages had been granted a 30-year berthing rights agreement at PortMiami.
+In September 2019, Virgin Voyages was granted a 30-year berthing rights agreement at PortMiami.

-Virgin Voyages' official debut had originally been scheduled for April 1, 2020, with the maiden voyage of Scarlet Lady, but the COVID-19 pandemic had delayed the cruise line's launch, having had to initially postpone the voyage until August 7, 2020, and ultimately, October 16, 2020.
+Virgin Voyages' official debut had originally been scheduled for April 1, 2020, with the maiden voyage of Scarlet Lady, but the COVID-19 pandemic delayed the cruise line's launch, having had to initially postpone the voyage until August 7, 2020, and ultimately, October 16, 2020.
 The first sailing with paying guests commenced on August 6, 2021, from Portsmouth.

 In December 2023 Virgin Voyages launched services in Australia with Resilient Lady arriving in Sydney.
-Richard Branson was at attendance at the launch.
+Richard Branson was in attendance at the launch.
 Despite the media interest, Virgin Voyages cancelled the ship's 2024/25 Summer Season because of the Red Sea crisis.

 In September 2025, Brilliant Lady entered the fleet as the 4th ship.
-Identical to her sister ships in most ways, Brilliant's lifeboats are set further in, making her the only ship in the Virgin fleet capable of transversing the Panama Canal.
+Identical to her sister ships in most ways, Brilliants lifeboats are set further in, making her the only ship in the Virgin fleet capable of transversing the Panama Canal.
 She sailed her maiden voyage in September 2025 from New York City round trip to Bermuda.